Chapter 26:

 ‘ABSOLUTELY NOT,’ Mutsuki cut in immediately.

 He took a deep breath.
-And clapped some magic into the air, making the kids all pay attention to him.
-He then started to write in the air using fallen sakura petals.
+And clapped some magic into the air to make the kids pay attention to him.
+He wrote in the air using fallen sakura petals.

 ‘Only those able to follow these simple set of rules as we go through the human village, would pass the test.
 I may or may not grant a prize if all of you passes.’